Using Player Dashboard & Player Settings

-The Player Dashboard is where you monitor and manage all your player.
-It is accessible from both the web app and the iPad app so long as you have the correct permissions.
-It gives you an at-a-glance view of which players are working and control what they are playing back.
+The Player Dashboard is where you add, remove, monitor and manage all your TrilbyTV players.
+It is accessible within the web app so long as you have the correct permissions.
+It gives you an at-a-glance view of which players are working and control of what they are playing back.

-To get started with Player Dashboard, make sure you have at least v4 of the TrilbyTV Player app installed.
-On the TV screen, you will see a Player Code - this is unique to that playback device (although it will change if you delete/reinstall the app).
+To get started with Player Dashboard, make sure you have the latest version of the TrilbyTV Player app installed for your player device.
+Open the app and on the TV screen, you will see a Player Code - this is unique to that playback device (although it will change if you delete/reinstall the app).
 Make a note of this code.

 Click the Player Dashboard icon in the TrilbyTV navigation bar and click the Add Player button.

-Enter the code you noted down, and then name the player.
+Enter the code you noted down, and then name the player and click Add

 Copy & Import/Export

 You can choose Copy Settings to replace the current player settings with those from another player.
 This makes it easy to add a new player device and use the settings you already have in place on another device.

 You can also use the Import/Export buttons to save your current player settings.
 This allows you to save and reload settings.
 Click the Export button to download the current player settings.
 You can then use the Import button to upload that file again and replace the current Player settings with those from the file.